 During the course of the Providence probation violation hearing, the prosecutor for the State of Rhode Island must only convince the presiding judge so that the justice of the Court is “reasonably satisfied” that the suspected probation or bail violator committing a new offense during the probation period.
 The criminal defendant may also be prosecuted for the new offense as a separate charge from violating the probation.

 There is a good chance that if a person is violated for his probation that the probation which was originally not a conviction will now ripen into a conviction.
-At the violation hearing the prosecutor has all of the leverage and control and usually uses such power to coerce and force a plea bargain.
+At the violation hearing, the prosecutor has the leverage and control and usually uses such power to coerce and force a plea bargain.
 The reason for this is that it is extremely easy to prove a probation violation under the reasonably satisfied standard.
 The prosecutor can wield the sword of the threat of additional jail time as a result of the alleged violator being found in violation of his probation by a judge.

 A period of time while a defendant is out on bail or is on probation is a time of EXTREME risk for the criminal accused in Rhode Island and Providence Plantations.
 The criminal defendant must be careful to stay out of trouble and not get arrested again!
-The alleged criminal in RI needs to be more careful if there is a no contact order, order protection from Abuse from The Rhode island Family Court or restraining order in effect.
+The alleged criminal in RI needs to be more careful if there is a no contact order (nco), order protection from abuse from The Rhode Island Family Court or another restraining order in effect.

 A criminal defendant could also be violated as a result of a technical violation of probation or bail such as failure to do Court ordered drug tests or failure to provide an address to RI Probation.